What Type of Refrigerators Are Best for Your Kitchen?

 They are often tailor-made for a custom kitchen setup, with the maximum width being around 48 inches.
 You will need to talk to a specialist about these if you want one simply because of that fact.

 They are made to be as spacious as possible.
-However, they're still not as deep as a full-depth fridge as they are normally counter-depth.
+However, they're still not as deep as a full-depth fridge as they are typically counter-depth.

 These refrigerators are meant to look sleek and are made with aesthetics being a primary focus.
-Buyers normally opt for custom cabinetry for the doors as well.
+Buyers typically opt for custom cabinetry for the doors as well.

 You won't find many "smart refrigerators" in this category either.